magyadev/slim-token-authentication/README.md

 ### Argument

-As a last resort, middleware tries to find `authorization` argument of route.
+As a last resort, if route argument name is defined, middleware tries to find `authorization` argument of route.
-You can change argument name using `argument` option.
+You can set argument name using `argument` option.
-You can disabled authentication via argument setting `argument` option as null.

 ```php
 ...